RickStrahl/WestWindWebConnection-Documentation/Framework-Classes/Class-wwRestProcess/Using-the-wwRestProcess-Class.md

-﻿Implementing the wwRestProcess class is easy:
+Implementing the wwRestProcess class is easy:

 * Create a new Process class with the Console Wizard
 * Choose **Rest API Service Process Class** on the Finish page